Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/PREPARE.md

 ## 26.03

+We have chosen to put a lot of software in the container already, even though it likely makes it non-portable across system updates.
+But like this, one can start developing with the container with minimal bindings, making it easier and less error-prone to use.

 -   We started from a container prepared by Alfio Lazzaro: cpe_26.03.01_sles15_sp7_x86_64.sif

 -   Rather than using bindings, we copied a number of files from LUMI into the container: